spatie/laravel-medialibrary/UPGRADING.md

 - Add a `conversions_disk` field to the `media` table (you'll find the definition in the migrations file of the package) and for each row copy the value of `disk` to `conversions_disk`.
 - Add a `uuid` field to the `media` table and fill each row with a unique value, preferably a `uuid`
+- Url generation has been vastly simplified.
+You should set the `url_generator` in the `medialibrary` config file to `Spatie\MediaLibrary\UrlGenerator\DefaultUrlGenerator::class`.
+It will be able to handle most disks.
+- remove the `s3.domain` key from the `medialibrary` config file

 ## 7.3.0